Fleetwings BT-12 Sophomore: Design and development

 With the outbreak of the Second World War, the United States Army Air Corps (later U.S. Army Air Forces) was ill-prepared for a major war.
 In an effort to obtain as many aircraft as possible the USAAF contracted Fleetwings, a specialist fabricator of sheet stainless steel, to produce a basic training monoplane.
 A prototype Model 23 was ordered as the XBT-12 during 1939.

 The XBT-12 was an all-metal low-wing cantilever monoplane with a fixed tailwheel landing gear and powered by a Pratt & Whitney R-985 engine.
 The aircraft had two identical tandem cockpits for instructor and pupil covered by a continuous canopy.
 It was the first military aircraft to be constructed primarily from welded stainless steel.

 Operational history

-After evaluation of the XBT-12 starting in late 1939, an order for 176 production aircraft, designated BT-12, was placed.
+After evaluation of the XBT-12 starting in late 1939, and delivery of the first aircraft to Wright Field in 1941, an order for 176 production aircraft, designated BT-12, was placed.
 Only 24 aircraft were delivered, one in 1942 and 23 in 1943, before the contract was cancelled, the Vultee BT-13 being preferred.